Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Introduction

-There are several criteria for the DL precoder design, including minimum mean square error (MMSE), weighted sum rate (WSR), quality of service (QoS), signal-to-interference-plus-noise ratio (SINR), signal-to-leakage-and-noise ratio (SLNR), energy efficiency (EE), etc. \cite{MMSE,WMMSE,QoS,PUPC2,SLNR,EE}.
+There are several criteria for the DL precoder design, including minimum mean square error (MMSE), weighted sum-rate (WSR), quality of service (QoS), signal-to-interference-plus-noise ratio (SINR), signal-to-leakage-plus-noise ratio (SLNR), energy efficiency (EE), etc. \cite{MMSE,WMMSE,QoS,PUPC2,SLNR,EE}.
 Among these criteria, WSR is of great practical significance and widely considered in massive MIMO systems, as it directly aims at increasing the system throughput, which is one of the main objectives of communication systems.
-In addition, different power constraints may be imposed to the designs.
+In addition, different power constraints may be imposed on the designs.
 Generally, power constraints for massive MIMO systems can be classified into three main categories: total power constraint (TPC), per-user power constraint (PUPC) and per-antenna power constraint (PAPC).
 Designing precoders under different power constraints usually forms different problems, for which different approaches are proposed in the literature.
-More specifically, the precoder design problem under TPC is typically formulated as a non-convex WSR-maximization problem, which is transformed into an MMSE problem iteratively solved by alternating optimization in \cite{WMMSE}.
-Alternatively, \cite{MM} solves the WSR-maximization problem in the framework of the minorization-maximization (MM) method by finding a surrogate function of the objective function.
+To be specific, the precoder design problem under TPC is typically formulated as a nonconvex WSR-maximization problem, which is transformed into an MMSE problem iteratively solved by alternating optimization in \cite{WMMSE}.
+Alternatively, \cite{MM} solves the WSR-maximization problem in the framework of the minorize-maximize (MM) method by finding a surrogate function of the objective function.
 When designing precoders under PUPC, the received SINR of each user is usually investigated with QoS constraints.
-With the received SINR, the sum-rate maximization problem is formulated and solved by Lagrange dual function \cite{PUPC1, PUPC2}.
+With the received SINR, the sum-rate maximization problem is formulated and solved by the Lagrange dual function \cite{PUPC1, PUPC2}.
 Precoders under PAPC are deeply coupled with each other and thus challenging to design.
-In \cite{ZFPerturb} and \cite{ZFBased}, precoders under PAPC are designed by forcing precoders under TPC to satisfy PAPC or minimizing the distance between the precoders under TPC and those under PAPC.
+In \cite{ZFBased}, precoders under PAPC are designed by minimizing the distance between the precoders under TPC and those under PAPC.
 The WSR-maximization precoder design under PAPC using the dual coordinate ascent method (DCAM) is proposed in \cite{DCAM}, where the original nonconvex WSR-maximization problem is approximated as a sequence of convex MMSE-minimization problems subject to PAPC, and each convex problem is solved by the DCAM.